Schmytzi/ldpred-prs-manual/prs_manual.md

 ```

 The LD pattern is saved to the file given as the parameter `ldf`.
-This file can be reused across analyses.
+This file can be reused across analyses which use the same LD radius.
 If it doesn't exist, it will be created, which may take several hours.

 ## Calculating Your Scores